Djenné: Songhai Empire

+Between the 14th and 17th centuries Djenné and Timbuktu were also important centers of Islamic study, in addition to their roles as entrepôts.
+Under Songhai administration, the city was led by the Jenne-koi or king, but also had a Jenne-mondio who answered to the Askias and was in charge of collecting taxes and customs duties.

 The town is mentioned by Leo Africanus in his Descrittione dell’Africa which was completed in 1526 but not published until 1550.
 He had visited Mali with an uncle in around 1510 and perhaps again 3 years later.
 At several places in his book Leo Africanus describes the Niger River as flowing westwards from Timbuktu to Djenné.
 This has led some scholars to suggest that his account of Djenné was unlikely to be based on first hand observations and was probably based on information obtained from other travellers.
 He describes Djenné (which he refers to as Gheneo, Genni and Ghinea) as a village with houses constructed of clay with straw roofs.
 He mentions an abundance of barley, rice, livestock, fish and cotton and also the importance of trade with north Africa in which merchants exported cotton and imported European cloth, copper, brass, and arms.
 In the trade with Timbuktu merchants visited during the annual flood using small narrow canoes.
 Unstamped gold was used for coinage.